• As low as $300/Night

 • Private vacation home

 Tidal Creek Farm offers handsome expansive and sunset vistas in sought after Pigeon Point.
-Our cavernous and freshly remodeled 1930 farm home comes with brand new amenities in each room, original architectural pieces decorated throughout to provide a glimpse into the past.
+Our cavernous and newly modernized 1930 farm home comes with brand new amenities in each room, original architectural pieces decorated throughout to provide a glimpse into the past.
 Ample parking for home guests, 6 bicycles for a short ride into downtown historic Beaufort or on the close by Spanish Moss Trail.

 About the Area

-Located in Beaufort, this vacation home is in the city center and on the waterfront.
+Located on the waterfront, this vacation home is in Higgonsville, a neighborhood in Beaufort.
 Beaufort National Cemetery and St. Helena's Episcopal Church are local landmarks, and the area's natural beauty can be seen at Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.

 Special Instructions